 Emergency room blues

-While many problems associated with height can seem minor, at times tall consumers are significantly disadvantaged.
-When Joseph needed surgery at a Sydney private hospital, he hadn’t bargained on his height being an issue.
+Although many problems associated with height can seem minor, at times tall consumers are significantly disadvantaged.
+When Joseph needed surgery at a Sydney private hospital, he hadn't bargained on his height being an issue.

 "The nurse realised immediately that the bed was way too small for me.
 She brought in a longer gurney but that also was too short, even when it was fully extended.
 I had to have my legs askew or my knees bent for more than 24 hours.
 I was really uncomfortable, particularly considering hospital gowns aren't conducive to these kinds of manoeuvres."